woocart/localizations/UK/products-electronics.md

 - Microsoft Surface Laptop features a 7th generation Intel Core i5 processor, 256 GB of storage, 8 GB RAM, and up to 14.5 hours of video playback.
 - Backed by the best of Microsoft, including Windows and Office.
-- Four tone-on-tone color combinations, exterior has aluminum casing.
+- Four tone-on-tone color combinations, exterior has an aluminum casing.
 - Natural typing and trackpad experience, ultra-thin and light.
 - Luxurious Alcantara fabric-covered keyboard
 - 3.5 mm headset jack.